Forzalab/particle-raincheck/README.md

 - Implement a command to pause simulating the world
 - Implement a command to quit
 - The user must be able to edit the game world by adding and deleting particles while the world is paused
+- It has to handle all input using non-blocking I/O
-- It must work with mouse input
+    - It must handle mouse input

 ### Romero
 #### Game class